Steely Dan: Touring, solo activity (2003–2017)

 To complete his Nightfly trilogy, Fagen issued Morph the Cat in 2006.
 Steely Dan returned to annual touring that year with the Steelyard "Sugartooth" McDan and The Fab-Originees.com Tour.
 Despite much fluctuation in membership, the live band featured mainstays Herington, Carlock, bassist Freddie Washington, the horn section of Michael Leonhart, Jim Pugh, Roger Rosenberg, and Walt Weiskopf, and backing vocalists Carolyn Leonhart and Cindy Mizelle.
 The 2007 Heavy Rollers Tour included dates in North America, Europe, Japan, Australia, and New Zealand, making it their most expansive tour.

+Steely Dan performing at the Beacon Theatre in New York City in 2009.

 The smaller Think Fast Tour followed in 2008, with keyboardist Jim Beard joining the live band.
 That year Becker released a second album, Circus Money, produced by Larry Klein and inspired by Jamaican music.
 In 2009 Steely Dan toured Europe and America extensively in their Left Bank Holiday and Rent Party Tour, alternating between standard one-date concerts at large venues and multi-night theater shows that featured performances of The Royal Scam, Aja, or Gaucho in their entirety on certain nights.
 The following year, Fagen formed the touring supergroup Dukes of September Rhythm Revue with McDonald, Boz Scaggs, and members of Steely Dan's live band, whose repertoire included songs by all three songwriters.
 Longtime studio engineer Roger Nichols died of pancreatic cancer on April 10, 2011.
 Steely Dan's Shuffle Diplomacy Tour that year included an expanded set list and dates in Australia and New Zealand.
 Fagen released his fourth album, Sunken Condos, in 2012.
 It was his first solo release unrelated to the Nightfly trilogy.

 The Mood Swings: 8 Miles to Pancake Day Tour began in July 2013 and featured an eight-night run at the Beacon Theatre in New York City.
 Jamalot Ever After, their 2014 United States tour, ran from July 2 in Portland, Oregon, to September 20 in Port Chester, New York.
 2015's Rockabye Gollie Angel Tour included opening act Elvis Costello and the Imposters and dates at the Coachella Valley Music and Arts Festival.
 The Dan Who Knew Too Much tour followed in 2016, with Steve Winwood opening.
 Steely Dan also performed at The Hollywood Bowl in Los Angeles with an accompanying orchestra.

 The band played its final shows with Becker in 2017.
 In April, they played the 12-date Reelin' In the Chips residency in Las Vegas and Southern California.
 Becker's final performance came on May 27 at the Greenwich Town Party in Greenwich, Connecticut.
 Due to illness, Becker did not play Steely Dan's two Classics East and West concerts at Dodger Stadium and Citi Field in July.
 Fagen embarked on a tour that summer with a new backing band, The Nightflyers.